Riateche/ridual/README.md

 - Undoing operations.
 - Using vavigation history.

+Ridual is distributed under MIT license (see LICENSE file).

 Ridual is written on C++/Qt.
 You can use Qt Creator to build the project from sources, or just type in terminal: